Understand your company's position and learn more about the options available

 Advantages of Receivership

-If you've already breached the terms of a secured debenture that contains a fixed or floating charge it is imperative to contact an insolvency practitioner as soon as possible to discuss the option of setting up a company voluntary arrangement (CVA) or initiating other informal negotiations.
+If you've already breached the terms of a secured debenture that contains a fixed or floating charge it is imperative to contact an insolvency practitioner as soon as possible to discuss the option of initiating either informal negotiations with creditors, or entering into a formal insolvency procedure.

 In order to accurately determine whether it is too late to stop your company from going into receivership you'll need to discuss the particulars of your case with a licensed insolvency practitioner.
 Call us today or send us an email for a free consultation.

 Still unsure whether liquidation is right for your company?
 Don't worry, the experts at Real Business Rescue are here to help.
 Our licensed insolvency practitioners will take the time to understand the problems your company is facing before recommending the best course of action going forward based on your own unique circumstances.

 - 100% Confidential Advice

 Looking for immediate support?